a story about the words that live inside you

 She became a teacher, then an intervention specialist.
 She spent her career working alongside children who were struggling — not because they weren't capable, but because they hadn't yet been given the language to understand what was happening inside them.
 She discovered that the most powerful thing she could offer a child wasn't a solution.
 It was a mirror.

 She is based in Chicago, Illinois, where she lives close enough to Lake Michigan to see the water catch moonlight on clear nights.
-When she is not writing or teaching, she is probably sitting outside looking at the sky — which is, she says, where all her best thinking happens.
+When she is not writing or teaching, she is probably sitting outside looking at the sky — where, she says, all her best thinking happens.

 Write to Mona